JeremyMahieu/angular-json-refs-interceptor/README.md

 # angular-json-refs-interceptor [![npm version](http://img.shields.io/npm/v/angular-json-refs-interceptor.svg?style=flat)](https://npmjs.org/package/angular-json-refs-interceptor "View this project on npm")
-Interceptor for Angular when using Json.NET's PreserveReferencesHandling.
-This interceptor takes the output of Newtonsoft's serializer.
-This output contains `$ref` and `$id` tags.
+Interceptor for dereferencing json `$ref` and `$id` tags.
+Useful for serilizing and deserializing circular references.
 The interceptor links all the objects together again in the proper order.
 Doing this it's possible to have the original circular references in json that you might have in .NET.

-This is especially usefull for projects that use efcore in the backend.
+This is especially usefull for projects that use Entity Framework.
 Due to automatically fix-up navigation properties, there can easily be many circular references.
-Because of [known issues](https://github.com/JamesNK/Newtonsoft.Json/issues/1929) the serializer does not handle circular references well.

 ## Usage
 ### In .NET